POPS Chapter 2 - Quality Assurance for Focused HIV Testing, Counseling, and Linkage to Care for HIV Prevention

 Additional DSHS security and confidentiality guidance can be found in the TB/HIV/STD Section Confidential Information Security policy.

-The contractor must have a system in place that complies with current confidentiality laws to protect client or patient records and documents maintained in connection with HIV/STI prevention activities.
+The contractor must have a system in place that complies with current confidentiality laws to protect client or patient records and documents maintained in connection with HIV/STD prevention activities.

 Retention guidelines are as follows:

-- STI test results - All STI records containing positive test results (including congenital syphilis) must be maintained for 7 years past the last date of service.
-STI medical records must be kept 7 years past the last date of service or until the patient’s 21st birthday, whichever comes later.
+- STD test results - All STD records containing positive test results (including congenital syphilis) must be maintained for 7 years past the last date of service.
+STD medical records must be kept 7 years past the last date of service or until the patient’s 21st birthday, whichever comes later.

-- STI intervention records - All STI intervention records (including investigations, interviews, and disease intervention case management notes) must be kept 3 years past the last date of service or until the patient’s 21st birthday, whichever comes later.
+- STD intervention records - All STD intervention records (including investigations, interviews, and disease intervention case management notes) must be kept 3 years past the last date of service or until the patient’s 21st birthday, whichever comes later.

 - Adults who are HIV-positive - Prevention counseling notes, risk reduction plans, and case management records compiled on individuals living with HIV must be maintained for 7 years past the last date of service or patient’s death, if known.